Beanzsigma/Nova/README.md

 - AI helped build some parts of the prompts
 #### For the most part, the rest of the application logic, desktop automation, UI development, and system integration were implemented by me.

+## How to run
+### To run Nova, download the latest EXE release, which can be found here:https://github.com/Beanzsigma/Nova/releases/tag/v1.0.
+Also, in that release, download the Tesseract OCR file, open it, and complete the installation steps.
+After you have downloaded the EXE file, open the app, and that's where it will then prompt you about some unknown publisher.
+To continue, click "More info," then "run anyway."
+After you get into the app, click the settings button at the top, and type you Hack Club AI API key in the designated area.
+After you've completed these steps, Nova should be ready to use.
+NOTE: Nova may take a bit of time to load for some users, and to operate it... be patient, Python is pretty slow! - This also depends on your PC specs/internet speed.

 ## Demo:
+### Here is a google drive link to a demo video.
+NOTE: this video is being played at two times speed: